kraiz/django-crontab/README.rst

 there are a bunch of setting vars to customize behavior. each of them comes with default values that should properly fit. if not, feel free to overwrite.

 CRONJOBS
-  - list of jobs, each defined as tuple:
+  - list of jobs, each defined as a tuple:

     - format 1:

       1. required: cron timing in usual format (see `Wikipedia <http://en.wikipedia.org/wiki/Cron#Format>`_ and `crontab.guru <https://crontab.guru/examples.html>`_ for more examples)
       2. required: the python module path to the method
-      3. optional: a job specific suffix (f.e. to redirect out/err to a file, default: '')
+      3. optional: a job-specific suffix (f.e. to redirect out/err to a file, default: '')

     - format 2: